git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Press the Duplicate button and one of the Track-Select buttons to duplicate a track.
 * In all track modes, hold the Select button to enter the track details mode.
 In this mode you can set different states like enable, solo, mute, rec arm, monitor and change the color of the track.
 If you currently have a layer selected this brings up a similar view to edit the states of the layer.
 Furthermore, the note insert/edit MIDI channel can be selected in this mode.
 Selecting an already selected group track toggles its' expanded state if the Shift button is held.
-* Push 2: Hold Shift to access the Send 4 and 8 mode.
+* Push 2: Hold Shift to access the 4th Send mode.

 1. **Volume** - Push 1: Press "Volume" to enter - Push 2: Press "Mix" and "Volume" above the display
     * 8 edit knobs: Change volume of selected 8 tracks.
 Hold **Shift** for fine adjustments.